ISO 9001 specifies four aspects on monitoring and measurement:

 Monitor and measure customer satisfaction.
 Both internal and external auditors will look for proof that a consistent and systematic approach has been implemented to deal with customer complaints.
 This will typically include defined responsibilities for logging and tracking complaints, clearing technical issues, determination of problem causes and actions that address those causes.
 Specific examples of complaints must be sampled.
 The link between the customer complaint process and corrective action also requires special scrutiny (See 8.5.2).

-The purpose of internal auditing is to assess the effectiveness of the quality management system and the organisation's overall performance.
+The purpose of internal auditing is to assess the effectiveness of the quality management system and the organization's overall performance.
 ISO 9001:2008 Para 8.2.2 requires that your internal audits demonstrate compliance with your ‘planned arrangements’ (e.g. quality manual, procedures or process-maps) and that the planned arrangements are implemented and maintained.

 >> View Internal Audit sample